aris-mav/NMRInversions.jl/paper/paper.md

 or even programming in general.

-Functionality includes importing data from various NMR instrument formats, performing phase-correction on raw data, fitting exponential decays using numerical inversions, and visualizing the results in a straightforward manner.
+Functionality includes importing data from various NMR instrument formats, performing phase-correction on raw data, fitting multi-exponential curves , and visualizing the results in a straightforward manner.

 # Statement of need